Best Shoes for Fallen Arches

-If I had a pound for every time somebody told me how much they hated their feet, I would be a millionaire.
-It seems like our feet are one of our most hated body parts‚ even though they put up with so much use every day.
-I know that some foot health problems such as bunions, corns, callouses, hammer toes, wide feet, narrow feet and just a general dislike of toes seem to be why people don’t like their feet.
-However, honestly, I very rarely see feet that are as bad as people perceive them to be.
+If I got a pound every time somebody told me they hated their feet, I would be a millionaire.
+It seems like our feet are one of our most hated body parts.
+I know that some foot health problems such as bunions, corns, and hammertoes are just some of the reasons.
+However, I very rarely see feet that are as bad as people perceive them to be.

 A naturally low arch shape does not indicate a weak foot – neither does a naturally high arch indicate a strong one!